THCa vs. THC: Differences in Potency, Side Effects & Benefits

 Benefits of THCa

-Preliminary research indicates that THCa, despite having no psychoactive effects, may offer a variety of therapeutic benefits:
+Preliminary research and anecdotal evidence indicate that THCa, despite having no psychoactive effects, may offer therapeutic effects in a variety of areas:

-• Relaxation — THCa may promote mental calming and relaxation without the psychoactive effects that THC has.
+• Relaxation: Anecdotal evidence suggests THCa may promote mental calming and relaxation without the psychoactive effects that THC has.

-• Low Appetite — THC’s ability to stimulate appetite is the origin of the term “munchies,” which refers to the hungry feeling you get after smoking marijuana.
-However, this effect may be beneficial for people with HIV, people in chemotherapy, and people with anorexia who struggle to maintain a healthy appetite.
+• Appetite: THC’s ability to stimulate appetite is the origin of the term “munchies,” which refers to the feeling of hunger you get after smoking cannabis.
+However, researchers have investigated this effect formally, too, for therapeutic use.
+A 1994 study by the Cleveland Clinic found that THC may have appetite-stimulating properties [8]

 THCa vs. THC: How They Work in the Body

-Cannabinoids such as THCa and THC work via your body’s Endocannabinoid System (ECS), a receptor system responsible for regulating many vital functions, including sleep, mood, inflammatory response, and body temperature.
+Cannabinoids like THCa and THC work via your body’s Endocannabinoid System (ECS), a receptor system responsible for regulating many vital functions, including sleep, mood, inflammatory response, and body temperature.

-The ECS’s main purpose is to keep your mind and body in a state of balance.
+The ECS’s primary function is to keep your mind and body in a state of balance.

 THC binds strongly to CB1 receptors, thereby rendering potent psychoactive effects.
 THCa doesn’t bind as intensely to these receptors, so it doesn’t produce the same “high” feeling.

-Instead, it’s likely beneficial because it supports your ECS in other ways — more research on how THCa is necessary to fully understand its mechanism of action.
+Instead, THCa likely renders its benefits by supporting your ECS in other ways — more research on how THCa is necessary to fully understand its mechanism of action.

 Nugget of hemp flower